-Call center analytics are a set of metrics that call centers use to quantify and define their KPIs.
-These analytics can measure something as finite as the average the amount of time agents spend on the phone to something as amorphous as customer happiness.
+Call center analytics is a set of metrics that call centers use to quantify and define their KPIs.
+These analytics can measure something as finite as the average number of time agents spend on the phone to something as amorphous as customer happiness.

 There are a variety of advanced analytical tools that modern call centers frequently make use of as well.
 Among them are speech analytics tools, which can track to tone and cadence of a speaker and use that data to determine their mood and level of satisfaction with your customer service, among other things.
 More on these types of analytics tools later.

 Needless to say, they’re a powerful tool and one that’s integral to effective call center management.
 Below we’ll get into some of the reasoning behind that fact.